 Yes, mouth larvae can be harmful, leading to significant discomfort and oral health issues if not addressed promptly.

-People commonly contract mouth larvae through consumption of contaminated food or water, poor sanitation, or flies laying eggs on unattended food items.
+People commonly contract mouth larvae through the consumption of contaminated food or water, poor sanitation, or flies laying eggs on unattended food items.

 Absolutely.
 Proper treatment usually involves a combination of medication prescribed by a doctor and maintaining stringent oral hygiene.